With the shorter fall and winter days comes less time under natural sunlight.

 However, over the years, we've realized that there exist certain individuals for whom the super bright light of a light therapy box may just be too much to handle (those with eye sensitivities for example).
 For these people, we always recommend using the highest wattage Chromalux® full spectrum light bulb that their eyes can comfortably tolerate.

-Our recommendations for SAD light bulbs
+Our recommendations for the best SAD light bulbs

 Not all full spectrum lighting is made equal.
 If you're forgoing a SAD light box for certain sensitivities to light, you'll find the majority (all?) of the full spectrum light bulbs out there to be difficult to tolerate as well: they are all daylight white LED, and while they may have a full spectrum of visible light, be flicker-free, etc., the light emitted is still "digital" - it's a bit abrasive and a far cry from the analog technology of incandescent or halogen light bulbs, which produce a light most like natural sunlight.